SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 * Try updating your Microsoft .NET Framework, and [install/reinstall Visual C++](https://docs.microsoft.com/cpp/windows/latest-supported-vc-redist?view=msvc-170) 2010-2017, 2015-2019 Redistributable (both x86 and x64).

 * Make sure your antivirus program or Microsoft Defender is not blocking Nucleus Co-op or deleting any of its files.
 You may have to allow Nucleus as an exception before extracting.
-On Nucleus Co-op launch if you get the error "ProtoInputHooks64.dll is missing from your Nucleus Co-op installation folder" that means your antivirus or Microsoft Defender deleted or blocked the file, to fix exclude your Nucleus Co-op folder from Microsoft Defender Antivirus [like this](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) and extract again to get the missing file.
+On Nucleus Co-op launch if you get the error "ProtoInputHooks64.dll is missing from your Nucleus Co-op installation folder" that means your antivirus or Microsoft Defender deleted or blocked the file, to fix this exclude your Nucleus Co-op folder from Microsoft Defender [like this](https://learn.microsoft.com/en-us/answers/questions/3187645/how-to-add-an-exception-to-windows-defender?forum=windows-all&referrer=answers) and extract again to get the missing file.

 * Extract Nucleus Co-op with [7-Zip](https://www.7-zip.org/) as the default Windows extraction tool can sometimes fail to extract the files correctly.